KutaG59/Cod4x-server-setup/README.md

 Launch the shortcut, the server should open and run.
 Once the console stops spamming you should see **"Gameserver is not VAC Secure!"** and following it should be heartbeats from your IP/Port to the masterserver, then following should say **"Server is registered on the master server"** that should be all!
 Open Cod4x.

 Now open the console with **`** (next to 1) and type "connect IP:PORT" (replace ip and port with yours from Step 1) and if you want to have it be private to friends.
 You can set a password.
-**Open server.cfg in the Main folder**, Line 48 "**set g_password**" put your password inside the parenthesis.
+**Open server.cfg in the Main folder**, Line 48 "**set g_password " "**" put your password inside the parenthesis.
 Now to connect with a password set use command "connect IP:PORT; password Password" (replace 2nd password)

-IF YOU NEED ANY HELP, FEEL FREE TO ASK, IF YOU NEED HELP ASAP, IM TYPICALLY FREE TO HELP // Discord: kutag9
+IF YOU NEED ANY HELP, FEEL FREE TO ASK BELOW, IF YOU NEED HELP ASAP, IM TYPICALLY FREE TO HELP // Discord: kutag9